LiskArchive/lips/proposals/lip-Introduce_cross_chain_messages.md

 #### Module ID and Cross-chain Command ID

 Once the message has reached the receiving chain, the two properties `moduleID` and `crossChainCommandID` specify which logic should be used to validate and execute the message.
-The Interoperability module handles the message in case the required logic is not available on the chain.
+In case the required logic is not available on the chain, the Interoperability module sends a message with an error status back to the sending chain, provided the message included enough fees.
 This brings the benefit that sending chains do not need to monitor all other chains in the ecosystem and the modules they support.
-We are following an optimistic approach in which all messages will be delivered and error handling will kick in when it is needed.
-In that regard, users should be aware that valid messages will usually not trigger a response.
-A quick API call will guarantee that the message has been properly received and executed.

 For a given module, the set of command IDs and cross-chain command IDs are allowed to overlap.